 - Requirements for a successful prosthetic arm

 - Past actual experiences

-Once you face a particular solution, very carefully check the people behind these solutions.
+Once you face a particular solution or offering, a new startup or product line idea, very carefully check the people behind these solutions or new company ideas.

 History and what can be learned maybe